MicrosoftDocs/powerapps-docs/powerapps-docs/user/well-written-input-text-copilot.md

 > [!IMPORTANT]
 > - To use this feature, your environment must be in a US region.
-> - To use this feature, the browser language must be 'en'
+> - To use this feature, the browser language must be US English.
 > - This capability is powered by [Azure OpenAI Service](/azure/cognitive-services/openai/overview).
 > - This capability may be subject to usage limits or capacity throttling.
 > - Copilot isn't supported and won't work for environments that have customer-managed key (CMK) or have lockbox.